ITBE-Fusion-Lab-23/backend/README.md

 ```
 git clone https://github.com/ITBE-Fusion-Lab-23/backend.git
 ```

 > [!IMPORTANT]
 > The 3DCityDB folder does not contain the necessary files to display the contents correctly.
 The files are too large to be pushed inside a git repository.
+> For security reasons, the database secrets and connections string should not be placed inside a git repository.
+Therefore, these files are also available only in the submission folder.

-For the back end to run, the 3D CityDB data has to be added to the correct directories.
+For the back end to run, the 3D CityDB data, database secrets and connection string has to be added to the correct directories.

 The folders "CityGMLData" and "pg-data" on the submission folder are to be put into the "3dcitydb" folder.
+The database secrets (mongodb_root_password.txt, mongodb_root_username.txt) has to be inserted into the review-db/secrets folder, and the .env file has to be available in the root folder.

+Submission folder structure:

 ```
 ├── A_Submission_Folder/